psturc/go-coverage-http/README.md

 ### 3. Push Coverage as OCI Artifact (Optional)

 You can push the entire coverage output directory as an OCI artifact to a container registry like quay.io.
-This is useful for archiving coverage data for later analysis:
+This is useful for archiving coverage data for later analysis.

+**Note:** The E2E tests only push when `PUSH_COVERAGE_ARTIFACT=true` environment variable is set.

 ```go
 import "time"